adamterrapin/adamterrapin.github.io/index.md

 # Welcome to Terrapin Market Strategy

 This is a quick setup using Terrapin logos and the Cayman theme.
+Market Strategy and Tools for Using the Terrapin Finance Data Platform.

 ### Terrapin